Misiorny/Misiorny/README.md

 ### What next ?

-I am actively looking to work in IT.
 I am happy to take part in projects where I will be able to learn and gain my first commercial experience under the watchful eye of an experienced programmer

 And dreams must come true.